 Clear messages against smoking from parents, grandparents and others can help children overcome peer pressure.

-Providence Regional Cancer Center is proud to partner with CHER to educate kids in Spokane about the risk of smoking.
+Providence Regional Cancer Center is proud to partner with INHS to educate kids in Spokane about the risk of smoking.
 Call (509) 232-8138 to find out if your child’s school offers smoking prevention education.

 For help talking to your kids about smoking: